Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

 \subsection{Dealing with selection effects due to asymmetric sky coverage}

 In the previous section, we showed how the OLR's angle signature can be made visible in the case of a symmetric incompleteness function with respect to the Sun.
-In particular, the symmetry in Galactic longitude---$\pm l$ with respect to the Galactic center---is crucial for our method to work: Stars with the same $|\theta_R|, |\theta_\phi|$, and $J_R$ live at the same $\pm \phi$ and thus $\pm l$.
-The completeness symmetry in $l$ is therefore more important for obtaining a physically meaningful $\delta N$ (Equation \eqref{eq:delta_N}) than the absolute value of the completeness.
+In particular, the symmetry in Galactic longitude---$\pm l$ with respect to the Galactic center---is crucial for our method to work: Stars with the same $|\theta_R|, |\theta_\phi|$, and $(L_z,J_R)$ live at the same $\pm \phi$ and thus $\pm l$.
+The completeness symmetry in $l$ is therefore more important for obtaining a physically meaningful $\delta N$ (Equation \ref{eq:delta_N}) than the absolute value of the completeness.

-The assumption of longitude symmetry might, however, be too simplified for real MW data. \citet{2020MNRAS.tmp.2380B} investigated \emph{Gaia} DR2's completeness by modeling the survey's sky coverage using \emph{Gaia}'s scanning law.
-The latter is not perfectly symmetric with respect to the Galactic center. \citet{2020MNRAS.tmp.3021R} constructed an empirical completeness function of the \emph{Gaia} DR2 RVS sub-sample with respect to the full DR2 catalogue.
+The assumption of longitude symmetry might, however, be too simplified for real MW data. \citet{2020MNRAS.497.4246B} investigated \emph{Gaia} DR2's completeness by modeling the survey's sky coverage using \emph{Gaia}'s scanning law.
+The latter is not perfectly symmetric with respect to the Galactic center. \citet{2021MNRAS.500..397R} constructed an empirical completeness function of the \emph{Gaia} DR2 RVS sub-sample with respect to the full DR2 catalogue.
 Within the magnitude range

-and colour range this internal completeness is $80\%$ or better (see fig. 3 in \citealt{2020MNRAS.tmp.3021R}).
+and colour range this internal completeness is $80\%$ or better (see fig. 3 in \citealt{2021MNRAS.500..397R}).
 The internal completeness varies with position on the sky.
-By comparing the completeness function by \citet{2020MNRAS.tmp.3021R} at locations $+l$ vs. $-l$, the differences are mostly lower than 15\% across the sky.
+By comparing the completeness function\footnote{A Python tutorial for the \emph{Gaia} DR2 RVS selection function by \citet{{2021MNRAS.500..397R}} can be found at \myurlrvs.} by \citet{2021MNRAS.500..397R} at locations $+l$ vs. $-l$, the differences are mostly lower than 15\% across the sky.
 An exception are the regions $|l|\in [ 10^\circ,30^\circ]$, $b\in[-20^\circ,+20^\circ]$, where the completeness differences can be up to $\sim 30\%$.

-\citet{2020MNRAS.tmp.3021R} argue that the \emph{internal} completeness of \emph{Gaia} RVS can be considered as an \emph{external} completeness as well. \citet{2018ascl.soft11018R} have investigated\footnote{The tutorial by \citet{2018ascl.soft11018R} showing the completeness of \emph{Gaia} DR2 with respect to 2MASS, can be found at \myurl.} that \emph{Gaia} DR2 itself is almost complete with respect to 2MASS \citep{2006AJ....131.1163S} in the magnitude range $ 8 < G/\text{mag} < 12$.
+\citet{2021MNRAS.500..397R} argue that the \emph{internal} completeness of \emph{Gaia} RVS can be considered as an \emph{external} completeness as well. \citet{2018ascl.soft11018R} have investigated\footnote{The tutorial by \citet{2018ascl.soft11018R} showing the completeness of \emph{Gaia} DR2 with respect to 2MASS, can be found at \myurl.} that \emph{Gaia} DR2 itself is almost complete with respect to 2MASS \citep{2006AJ....131.1163S} in the magnitude range $ 8 < G/\text{mag} < 12$.
 Completeness differences of up to $\sim 30\%$ can therefore be considered as a realistic value also for the \emph{Gaia} RVS sample with respect to the true stellar distribution.